Gigaspaces/xap-docs/site/content/xap/12.3/admin/admin-cli-open-source.markdown

 *Description:*

-Run Spark in standalone mode (Master, Worker and Zeppelin) and run a Space in high availability mode (2 primaries with backup each).
+Run Spark in standalone mode (master, worker and Apache Zeppelin), and run a Space in high availability mode (2 primaries with 1 backup each).

 *Parameters and Options:*